awesome-llm-papers/awesome-llm-papers.github.io/_publications/chen2023transforming.markdown

 conference: Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing
 year: 2023
-citations: 20
+citations: 22
 bibkey: chen2023transforming
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2305.07766'}]
-tags: [Applications, Tools, Training Techniques]
+tags: [Tools, Training Techniques, Applications]
 ---
 Temporal Logic (TL) can be used to rigorously specify complex high-level specification for systems in many engineering applications.
 The translation